You're $99 away from FREE SHIPPING!

 These two closely related chemicals are preservatives.
 They are commonly found in hair products, moisturizers, deodorants, sunscreen, and makeup.

 As if plastic pollution in our oceans wasn’t bad enough, many plastics are endocrine disruptors.
 While plastics are sometimes used as ingredients, they are more frequently used only in packaging, which isn’t as reassuring as it sounds.

 One particularly notorious plastic chemical is BPA (Bisphenol-A).
 BPAs are restricted for use in products intended for babies but are still allowed in packaging for adult products.
-One 2015 review published by the International Journal of Environmental Research and Public Health concluded that BPA affects puberty and increases the risk of female infertility.
+One 2015 review published by the International Journal of Environmental Research and Public Health conclusively determined that BPA affects puberty and increases the risk of female infertility.

-While many brands have made adjustments to their ingredients, formaldehyde still remains a preservative in some beauty products.
+While many brands have made adjustments to their ingredients, formaldehyde remains a fairly common preservative in some beauty products.
 Nail polish is the top offender, but you can also find it in hair products, body wash, and soap.

-One of the most common reactions to formaldehyde is skin irritation to the eyes, nose, throat, skin, and allergic contact dermatitis, blisters, scalp burns, and hair loss.
+The most common reactions to formaldehyde are irritation to the eyes, nose, throat, and skin, allergic contact dermatitis, blisters, scalp burns, and hair loss.
 While it’s rare and requires high or prolonged exposure, formaldehyde has links to cancer.

 How Can You Avoid Toxins in Personal Care Products?

 We call them hidden toxins for a reason.
-Many skin care products have densely written labels with baffling chemical names -- you’d need to be a chemist to untangle the complete list.
+Many products have densely written labels with baffling chemical names -- you’d need to be a chemist to untangle the complete list.
 (That’s why we prioritize using only pronounceable ingredients!)

-Plus, companies don’t have to list every ingredient.
-They are allowed to keep the exact formulation of any fragrances they use a secret, and you will only see the words “parfum” or “fragrance” on the label.
-But behind these single words lurks a whole list of potentially harmful chemicals.
-A red flag should go up when you see these words in an ingredient list.
+Plus, companies aren’t legally required to list every ingredient.
+They are allowed to keep the exact formulation of any fragrances they use a secret, using only the words ‘parfum’ or ‘fragrance’ on the label.
+But behind these single words lurks a list of potentially harmful chemicals, so a red flag should appear when you see them.

-Knowing the main toxins is a solid first step – it means you can at least pick the worst offenders out in a list of ingredients.
-Learn to read labels and understand exactly what you are putting on your body.
-Because what you put on your body essentially goes in your body!
+Knowing the main toxins is a solid first step - it means you can pick the worst offenders on sight.
+Learn to read labels, research, and understand what you’re exposing yourself to, because what you put on your body goes in your body!

-At Wellnesse, we are passionate about creating high-quality, clean, and effective products that you and your family can use without fear of hidden toxins.
+At Wellnesse, we are passionate about creating clean, high-quality products that you and your family can enjoy without fear of hidden chemicals.